 Most policies state that you will not be covered if the FCO advises against all or all but essential travel to a country at the time you buy your ticket.
 You can check the latest FCO advice here.

 If your reason for travel is essential it’s worth looking at LV=.
-It says it can agree cover to a region the FCO advises against visiting if it can be proven the trip is essential.
+It says it can provide cover to a region the FCO advises against visiting if it can be proven the trip is essential.
 There is no set definition of ‘essential’ so it’s best to contact LV= or your insurer to ensure you’re covered.

 In these situations, it might not be clear who to contact for advice or to get a refund.
 Your options will depend on the type of incident that has occurred and the specifics of your travel insurance.
-LV= produced a useful guide relating to the Sharm el-Sheikh incident.
-It explains the steps you should take if you are affected and what its policies cover.

 Whether you’re travelling for work or leisure there are insurance policies that cover terrorism but if it’s something you’re particularly concerned about it’s important to check the small print and speak to your insurer so that you know exactly what is covered.